aditya-jha033/ShadowArena/README.md

 ## 📜 Smart Contracts

-Shadow Arena utilizes two distinct Midnight `.compact` circuits:
+Shadow Arena utilizes two distinct Midnight `.compact` circuits, both deployed to the **Midnight Preview Network**:

 1. **`stake-pool.compact`:** Manages the Escrow logic.
 It holds the `tDUST` from both players securely on the Midnight Network until the winner is mathematically determined.
 2. **`move-validity.compact`:** The core ZK circuit.
 It verifies the Blake2b hashes of both players' cards, mathematically evaluates which card is higher without revealing the actual values, and triggers the payout.